 If your computer seems to be working fine, you may wonder why you should apply a patch.
 By not applying patches, you might be leaving the door open for malware to come in.

-- Security updates for Mac OS and Windows operating systems
+- Security updates for Mac OS and Windows

 - New releases of IS&T provided software